Live in Leipzig: Re-releases

 In 2015, Peaceville Records re-released Live in Leipzig to mark the 25th anniversary of the performance.
 This release also included Mayhem's performance at Bergisdorf near Zeitz, which was part of the same tour, as well as a concert in Annaberg-Buchholz.
 The performance in Bergisdorf was later released as an album on its own, Live in Zeitz.

+Track listing

+Songwriting credits according to Lords of Chaos (2018) end credits and ASCAP.